 What is Endometriosis?

-This tissue can develop into growths and lesions throughout the body, which are commonly found on organs in and around the pelvis like the fallopian tubes, the surface of the uterus, and the lining of the pelvic cavity.
+The endometriosis growths and lesions are commonly found on organs in and around the pelvis like the fallopian tubes, the surface of the uterus, and the lining of the pelvic cavity.
 Endometriosis can also spread further into the abdomen though, affecting the intestines, the bladder, and the rectum.
 In rare cases it can even be present in the lungs!

-When your uterine lining builds and sheds each month, it leaves the body through the vaginal opening.
-The endometrial tissue outside the uterus has nowhere to go but into the abdomen and pelvis.
-Over time, this monthly shedding leads to the formation of scar tissue and adhesions around the endometriotic tissue, which can cause a whole host of other issues – chronic inflammation, an abnormal immune response and even more scarring.
+This leads to the formation of scar tissue and adhesions around the endometriotic tissue, which can cause a whole host of other issues – chronic inflammation, an increasingly abnormal immune response and even more scarring.

 So yes, you guessed it – symptoms can worsen over time for many women.
 However, there are countless women (20-25% of them to be exact) who don’t even realize they have endometriosis until they are trying to conceive and lesions are found.